valerieJJ/JJCloud/README.md

 # Latest updates can be seen on `dev` branch.

+# Intro
 This is an project that is currently under development.

-It extends my previous backend project ["JJSpring"](https://github.com/valerieJJ/JJSpring) to springcloud.
+It extends my previous backend project **["JJSpring"](https://github.com/valerieJJ/JJSpring)** to micro-services using springcloud and zookeeper.

 The spring-boot modules are registered on different zk nodes(on virtual machine).